About Us (in Five Minutes)

 History

-The Canterbury Choral Society (CCS), initially a musical outreach project of Church of the Heavenly Rest in New York City, was created "for the purpose of presenting programs of the finest sacred choral music, to be given in church and with the required instrumental accompaniment.”
-With two or three major concerts per season, the Canterbury Chorus is accompanied by professional instrumentalists, organists and soloists.
-Regular benefit performances at Carnegie Hall or Avery Fisher Hall have featured an expanded adult ensemble of 300, and local children’s choirs.
-Since its founding, more than 3,000 children have sung with the chorus during benefit concerts, many of them participating in productions of Gustav Mahler’s Eighth Symphony, the monumental “Symphony of a Thousand”.
-Canterbury has performed over two hundred formal concerts and Canterbury singers have participated in scores of theatre productions, ceremonies and services throughout the metropolitan region.
-Performances have included Bach’s The Christmas Oratorio, St. Matthew Passion, and Mass in B minor; Duke Ellington’s Second Sacred Concert; Roland Dilworth’s Bound for Glory (premiere); Handel’s Sauand Messiah; Mozart’s Exultate, Jubilate, K165; Ariani’s Oratorio de San Francesco (revival); Brahms’ Ein Deutches Requiem; Chopin’s Concerto, No. 2; Royal Compositions - I was glad when they said unto Me (Parry), This is the Day (Rutter); Crown Imperial (Walton), Like as the Hart, (Howells) Let all the people praise thee (Mathias).
+Periodic benefit performances at Carnegie Hall or Avery Fisher Hall have featured an expanded adult ensemble, plus local children’s choirs.
+Since its founding, more than 3,000 children have sung with the chorus during benefit concerts, many of them participating in productions of Gustav Mahler’s Eighth Symphony, the monumental “Symphony of a Thousand.”
+Canterbury has performed over 200 formal concerts and Canterbury singers have participated in scores of theater productions, ceremonies and services throughout the metropolitan region.
+Performances have included Bach’s Christmas Oratorio, St. Matthew Passion, and Mass in B minor; Duke Ellington’s Second Sacred Concert; Rollo Dilworth’s Bound for Glory (premiere); Handel’s Saul and Messiah; Mozart’s Exultate, Jubilate (K165) and Missa da Requiem; Ariani’s Oratorio de San Francesco (revival); Brahms’ Ein Deutches Requiem; Chopin’s Concerto, No. 2; Royal Compositions - I was glad when they said unto Me (Parry), This is the Day (Rutter); Crown Imperial (Walton), Like as the Hart (Howells), and Let all the people praise thee (Mathias).

 Organizational Structure